Switching to F-Pulse

 What doesn't change: Your data stays where it is.
 F-Pulse connects to the same databases, warehouses, and APIs.
 Nothing moves except the orchestration layer.

-Move from Prefect
+Coming from Prefect

 to F-Pulse visual pipeline control